 There are variations out there, but this is my preference after years of making dump cakes.

-Here are some shots of this yummy cake looks like when it is done slow cooking, it’s literally one of the best Dr Pepper desserts.
+Here are some shots of this what this yummy chocolate cherry dump cake looks like when it is done slow cooking, it’s literally one of the best Dr Pepper desserts.

 Now let’s get on with learning how to make it!